 6. Empty the Washing Machine

 While the air movers and dehumidifiers are working at drying structural items, completely empty your washing machine.
 Rinse detergent from wet clothes in a sink, then hang them in a tub or outside to dry.
 Then bail as much of the remaining water out of the washer.
 You can also use a shop vac to remove water as well.

 Once the area is completely dry, inspect the damage and look for items that cannot be salvaged.
 Depending on the amount of water involved in the washing machine flood, you may need to remove damaged flooring, cabinets, or furniture.
 Check the subflooring and ceilings in lower levels for damage.

-Water from your washing machine may contain contaminants that could cause to mold or bacterial problems in the future.
+Water from your washing machine may contain contaminants that could cause mold or bacterial problems in the future.
 Musty odors may develop as well.
-Use a hospital grade disinfectant solution to sanitize the area.
+Disinfect the area with a solution of 1 and ¼ cups bleach per gallon of water.
 To address odors, ventilate the area as much as possible.
 If smells persist for more than a few days, consider renting an ozone machine from your local equipment rental company.
 Always follow the operating instructions for an ozone machine.

 9. Restore and Rebuild the Damaged Area

 After deodorized and sanitized, you can begin rebuilding the affected area.
 Depending on the extent of the damage, this may only involve repainting.
 However, it may also include installing new flooring, drywall, cabinets, or other items.
 For carpeted areas, it’s best to shampoo or steam clean to extend the life of your carpeting.